Reframe Your Life Story: Interactive Narrative Therapist and Innovative Moment Assessment with Large Language Models: Experiments

 \subsection{Empowering Social Application}

-We further explore whether exposure to narrative therapy principles can improve models' effectiveness in real-world help-seeking scenarios.
-For each ESConv dialogue, we create a corresponding NTConv dialogue by having simulated clients (as in \S\ref{subsubsec:client} interact with our \textit{INT}.
-We apply the same 8:2 train/test split to both datasets, preserving their one-to-one correspondence.
+We further explore whether exposure to narrative therapy principles can improve models' effectiveness in real-world help-seeking scenarios, specifically asking whether incorporating narrative therapy structure enhances LLMs’ performance in emotional support tasks.
+For each ESConv dialogue, we create a corresponding NTConv dialogue by having simulated clients (following the same protocol as \S\ref{subsubsec:client}) interact with our \textit{INT} framework.
+The resulting NTConv dataset maintains one-to-one correspondence with ESConv while incorporating systematic narrative therapy principles, and both datasets are split 8:2 into train/test sets.

 Qwen3-8B \citep{Qwen2025} is fine-tuned on each dataset under identical settings\footnote{See Appendix \ref{appendix:implementation} for training parameters}.
 The resulting models \esconv and \ntconv are evaluated on both test sets using standard metrics: BLEU-1/2, ROUGE-L, METEOR \citep{banerjee2005meteor}, and Extrema \citep{liu2016not}.
 Human assessment by three experts on 50 sampled test dialogues determines the preferred model via majority vote.
 Table \ref{tab:esconv} shows \ntconv outperforms \esconv across all metrics on both test sets.
-On ESConv data, \ntconv achieves higher BLEU-1 (17.08 vs. 16.38) and METEOR (18.56 vs. 15.42), while \esconv underperforms on NTConv test data.
-Human evaluation confirms that \textit{INT} can facilitate high-quality support conversations in realistic help-seeking scenarios.
+On ESConv data, \ntconv achieves higher BLEU-1 (17.08 vs. 16.38) and METEOR (18.56 vs. 15.42), while \esconv substantially underperforms on NTConv test data.
+Human evaluation also confirms that \textit{INT} can facilitate high-quality support conversations in realistic help-seeking scenarios, demonstrating its potential for broader social applications beyond clinical therapeutic settings.